pdaniele/AB2C/Objective 1 - Trends/O1_Analysis_Plan.md

 ##### Planned Analyses

 1. Compute incidence and prevalence of AF.
-    -   Crude rates
+    -   Prevalence defined as cumulative incidence from 2005 or from X years prior.
-    -   Direct standardized age and sex standardized rates
+    -   Crude and direct age/sex standardized rates
 2. Calculate proportion of AF patients who received OAC before and after NOAC introduction.
 (No OAC vs Warfarin)
+    -   Describe trend in proportion of patients initiating OAC each year among incident cases.
-    -   Describe trend in proportion of patients receiving OAC each year.
+    -   Describe trend in proportion of patients utilizing OAC each year among prevalent cases.
     -   Test for Trend (Cochran–Armitage)
 3. Describe incident AF Cohort stratified by age groups, sex, and SES
     -   χ2 Test, t-test, ANOVA for differences in baseline characteristics and concomitant medications where appropriate
     -   Test for Trend (Cochran–Armitage)
-4. Prescription initiation pattern over time (NO OAC vs. Warfarin vs. NOAC, and NOAC Specific) in incident cohort.
+4. Prescription initiation pattern over time (NO OAC vs. VKA vs. NOAC, and NOAC Specific) in incident cohort.
     -   Test for trend (Cochran–Armitage)
 5. Compare trends by Age, Sex, and SES in incident cohort
     -   Graphical comparisons.
 6. Explore factors associated with initial drug prescription using a logistic regression model.
-    -   Multinomial logistic model with No OAC, Warfarin, NOAC as outcomes.
+    -   Option 1: Multinomial logistic model with No OAC, VKA, NOAC as outcome + Create models pre/post introduction of NOAC to compare ORs.
+    -   Option 2: Limit to those receiving OAC.
+Binary outcome of VKA or NOAC
+    -   Option 3: 3 Models comparing each specific NOAC to VKA.

 ##### Planned Figures